Band-in-a-Box® 2021 for Windows® User's Guide

 Bar #s Below By: This sets the vertical position of the bar numbers in the printout between 1 and 7.
 1 is closest to the staff and 7 is farthest from the staff (lowest).

-Lyrics: Lyrics can either be printed above the chords, below the staff, separately at the end (on a separate page), or not printed at all.
+Lyrics: Bar lyrics can be printed above the chords, below the staff, separately at the end (on a separate page), or not printed at all.
 Normally lyrics are printed below the staff.

 Clef Sign Every Line: Leave this unchecked if it’s not needed and you want an uncluttered look.